Princess Caroline of Denmark: Hereditary Princess

-She was described as loyal, content and punctual She was especially loyal toward Copenhagen.
-She and her husband were the only members of the royal family during the cholera epidemic of 1853 out of loyalty to the city.
+She was described as loyal, content and punctual.
+She was especially loyal toward Copenhagen.
+She and her husband were the only members of the royal family who stayed during the cholera epidemic of 1853, out of loyalty to the city.

 As a widow, she lived an isolated life, occupying herself by paying her husband's debts.
 During her final years, she became deaf.

-Hereditary Princess Caroline died in her residence in Copenhagen on 31 March 1881.
+Hereditary Princess Caroline died aged 87 on 31 March 1881 in her residence in the Bernstorff Mansion in Copenhagen.
+She was interred in Roskilde Cathedral on the island of Zealand, the traditional burial site for Danish monarchs since the 15th century.